-This document consists a package of suggestions for using set of straightforward tools (we call the PANEL model) for a local energy transition.
+This document consists a package of suggestions for using set of straightforward tools (the PANEL model) for a local energy transition.
 With the help of these tools, communities can set a new direction for their energy sector.
-PANEL model is a comprehensive approach for implementing local long-term energy management, supported by the community.
-It consists of seven main elements: Stakeholder Engagement Program, Training Program, Guidebook, Long-term Energy Visions/Roadmaps/Action Plans and Central and Eastern European Sustainable Energy Network CEESEN.
+PANEL model is promoting and supporting the transition towards a low-carbon community in Europe by 2050.
+This broad vision of a low-carbon economy needs to be broken down and connected with activities on local level.

-PANEL model is designed to be usable in different types of development scenarios, usable for organizations with different skills and capacity, is scalable, meaning it can be used for improving the sustainability starting with a small group of organizations and repeat the activities later with the bigger community.
+PANEL model is a comprehensive approach for implementing local long-term energy management, supported by the local communities.
+The model is designed to be usable in different types of development scenarios, it is usable for organizations with different skills and capacity, it is scalable, meaning it can be used for improving the sustainability starting with a small group of organizations and repeat the activities later with the bigger community.